 See if you’re eligible for assistance by comparing your age, income, and household size with RxOutreach’s eligibility plan.
 If you meet the criteria, you can apply for coverage once you have a prescription from your doctor.
 Fill out the online application, or print and mail a paper application.

-If you’re eligible and take the NSAID diclofenac potassium (Cataflam), RxOutreach may be able to help you get a 90-day supply for as little as $25.
-The NSAID etodolac (Lodine) can be as low as $30 for a 90-day supply, and Plaquenil is $25 for a 90-day supply for eligible patients.
+If you’re eligible and take the NSAID diclofenac potassium EC (Cataflam), RxOutreach may be able to help you get a 90-day supply for as little as $25.
+The NSAID etodolac (Lodine) can be as low as $40 for a 90-day supply, and Plaquenil can no longer charge for eligible patients.

 Treating RA is a life-long process.
 Over the years, your out-of-pocket costs can add up.
 Even if you have health insurance and prescription coverage, you may need additional help paying for your treatments and therapies.
 Fortunately, healthcare organizations and companies are helping.
 Don’t let the costs of treating your RA overwhelm you.
 Research your medicines to find the most cost-effective ways of paying, and investigate patient assistance programs to see if you qualify.